 Hiring any roofing contractor can be challenging, but a flat roof requires even more attention to detail.
-Capitol Improvements has been installing and replacing flat roofs in the D.C. area for more thousands of happy clients, and we’re here to help if you’re wondering what to look for in a flat roofing contractor.
+As a commercial roofer near Washington, D.C., Capitol Improvements has been installing and replacing flat roofs in the D.C. area for more thousands of happy clients, and we’re here to help if you’re wondering what to look for in a flat roofing contractor.

 Here is our list of 10 things to look for when you’re hiring a roofing contractor, and a flat roofer in particular.

 - 10 Tips for Hiring a Flat Roofer (top)

 - Hiring a Flat Roof Contractor

 The following ten tips can help you in the search for any roofing contractor, and especially when you need to hire a flat roofing contractor.
 Flat roofers must have all of the skills and qualifications of a regular roof contractor, plus the specialized tools and expertise to install flat roofs correctly.

 Continue reading to learn the top ten things Capitol Improvements recommends looking for in a flat roofer.

 When you work with any contractor, it’s essential to make sure they’re appropriately licensed and insured.

 Insurance is paramount when you hire a flat roof contractor.
 It protects you from liability in the event of an accident and helps ensure you don’t pay more than you need to.
 Installing and working on flat roofs is a precarious business and takes a lot of skill to avoid mistakes.
 Even the most experienced and adept roofers face hazardous working conditions, so insurance is a must-have.